The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/6-system-design-uml.md

 > - The shelter needs a way to review applications and approve or reject them.

 Analyze the UML diagram for the pet adoption system and, for each feature, design a flow chart that identifies:
+* Are any new class instances created?
+If so, with what properties?
+* Which properties are used from each class to make the feature work?
+* Which methods are invoked, and in what order, to make the feature work?